Tuesday, May 22nd, 2012

 “I saw my win light come on in the final and it just hit me.
 18 years and we finally did it.
 When I hit the first turnoff I was getting really emotional,” Johnson said.
 “I was shaking my head, I wanted to get off my bike, I wanted to do a burnout, I wanted to do doughnuts.
 I whipped around the corner screaming and hollering and grabbed the trophy.”

 Johnson had no idea of the terrible buzz kill that lie ahead.
-Johnson was yet to be informed his fellow racer and friend Darrell Russell had been killed in on track accident just hours before.
+Johnson was yet to be informed his fellow racer and friend Darrell Russell had been killed in an on-track accident just hours before.

 “I was ready to give my interview and Bill Stephens looked at me and said make sure you keep it low key because of what happened to Darrell.”
 Johnson said.
 “My brain froze.
 It went from the most awesome high to the terrible feeling of losing a friend.”